luancatarino/luancatarino/README.md

 <br>

-📖 I'm studying at Kenzie Academy Brazil - Full Stack
+📖 I'm a Full Stack Developer

-🌱 Learning Node.JS

-💬 Ask me about Front-End Development
+💬 Ask me about Web Development

 📨 How to reach me? luancatarino@gmail.com